xukai92/bsp/README.md

     - `phys101`: selected scenes from Physics 101 (Wu et al., 2016); originally from http://phys101.csail.mit.edu/
     - `synth`: 3 types of synthetic scenes
     - `ullman`: visual stimulus used in Ullman et al. (2019); originally from https://github.com/tomeru/LPDS/
-- `suppl/`: supplementary materials
-    - `bounce_inspection`: visualisation for results discussed in appendix C.3.1
-    - `generalization`: visualisation for results discussed in appendix C.3.2
 - `notebooks/`: interactive notebooks to extract or analyse experimental results
     - `demo-world.ipynb`: example notebook to demonstrate how to run simulation with `BayesianSymbolic.jl`
     - `monly.ipynb`: notebook to extract results for M-step only results